joseprupi/joseprupi.github.io/docs/_posts/2024-11-01-llms-model-validation.markdown

 Ok, so validating models in banking is assessing they work properly and then write the results in a report.

 While this process seems straightforward, it kind of is, it’s also incredibly useful.
-And it might be a topic for a different writing, but I don’t believe this practice is common outside of banking.
-And this makes me think that other industries could benefit from adopting a similar approach: a standardized process that ensures models are reliable and used appropriately, with clear and consistent reporting.
+And it might be a topic for a different writing, but I don’t believe this practice is common outside of banking, which makes me think that other industries could benefit from adopting a similar approach: a standardized process that ensures models are reliable and used appropriately, with clear and consistent reporting.

 Importantly, the goal of this process isn’t just to produce reports, it’s to improve the quality of models.
-And In my experience works.
+And In my experience, it works.
 Development teams tend to build better products when they know their work will be audited, requiring them to justify decisions and document their processes in a way that business stakeholders can easily understand.

 #### A model